 No Man’s Sky is another game that has been given a new lease of life by adding virtual reality.
 Hello Games’ latest update, Beyond, added more social features and expanded multiplayer, improving the experience for existing and returning players alike.
 The addition of VR, however, opened No Man’s Sky up to a whole new subsect of gamers, including myself.
 Being able to explore the universe in VR with my friends, regardless of whether they have VR, was too good of an experience to pass on.
 It wouldn’t surprise me if Hello Games enjoyed a plethora of sales to VR gamers, sales that would have been lost without the addition of the mode.

 VR isn’t only viable in first-person games, either.
-Hellblade: Senua’s Sacrifice is an exceptional example of a third-person game successfully implementing virtual reality, and fans of platforming and puzzles don’t need to any further than Moss and Lucky’s Tale for examples of how VR can refresh their gaming experience.
+Hellblade: Senua’s Sacrifice is an exceptional example of a third-person game successfully implementing virtual reality, and fans of platforming and puzzles don’t need to look any further than Moss and Lucky’s Tale for examples of how VR can refresh their gaming experience.

 Skyrim VR, Doom VFR, Fallout 4 VR, and No Man’s Sky have all shown the benefit of adding VR to existing games, as they give players a whole new way to play, and increasing the earning potential for developers.
 More developers need to add VR, either on release or as expansions to revive interest in ageing titles.
 I’d happily re-buy most of my Steam library in VR, given the option.